kchia/blockchain-developer-bootcamp-final-project/README.md

 ### Directory Structure

 - `/.github/workflows`: contains the configuration files for building and deploying the app automatically
+- `/eth-contracts`
   - `/contracts`: contains the smart contract code written in Solidity
   - `/migrations`: contains the Truffle migration files
   - `/test`: contains the smart contract test code
+  - `/truffle-config.js`: configuration file for local smart contract development
+  - `/scripts`: contains scripts for calling the smart contract
 - `/src`
   - `/api`
     - `client.js`: a client wrapper around the Fetch API that supports `GET`, `POST`, `PUT`, and `DELETE` requests